Written by Ashley

 I firmly believe my yellow lab Peak knew I was pregnant before anyone else.
 Before I even saw that plus sign, Peak had already edited his behavior.
 His typical jumping upon my arrival home from work came to a halt and he’d lay his head on my belly when we I slept.
 This lasted the entirety of my pregnancy (and to this day his puppy tendencies are finally gone!).

 You might think we’re crazy, but my husband and I often refer to Peak as our first born.
 Knowing that not all dogs mesh well with babies, we feared how he would react when our new roommate arrived home.
-I asked my OBGYN multiple times how I could prepare the dog for the new baby.
+I asked my OB GYN multiple times how I could prepare the dog for the new baby.
 I also asked friends with pets and kids.
-The best advice I received was to have someone bring something of Chloe’s home to Peak before bringing Chloe home.
+The best advice I received was to have someone bring our new daughter’s little hat home to Peak before bringing her home.

 This made me feel better about their upcoming meeting.
 To me, this said, “I smell Mom.
 That thing must finally be here.
 I guess I’ll give this big brother thing a shot.”